Martinay/show-public-ip/README.md

 show-public-ip
 ===
-A simple web server that outputs the container's public ip address.
+A simple web server that outputs the container's public ip address as a web site.
+There are two routes available:

-route / shows an http site
+- / shows an http site
-route /api show only the api
+- /api show only the api

 # Supported tags and respective Dockerfile links